davidrhoden/davidrhoden-basic-netlify/timeline/dirty-knives-at-dixie-taverne-august-1-2001.md

 ---
-title: Dirty Knives played Dixie Taverne
+title: Dirty Knives played Dixie Taverne.
 date: 2001-08-02T02:00:00.000Z
 summary: We only had one new song ("Heading For The Texas Border") which we didn't even write, but since this was a new venue and a new crowd for us, what's the difference?
 category: rock